kumarraja0477/Weather-App/README.md

 # Weather-App
-This website is providing real-time weather information of any location with your choices.
+This website let the user search for the weather of any city and provides accurate result by fetching the data using WEATHER API.
+Designed the front-end part using html, css and javascript.

 //tap on the link to quick visit on weather-app. https://kumarraja0477.github.io/Weather-App/